heritai/ml_docker_flask/README.md

 **2. Build the Docker Image:**

-Navigate to the repository's root directory (where the `Dockerfile` is located) and run the following command to build the Docker image.
+Navigate to the repository's root directory (where the `Dockerfile` is located) and execute the following command to build the Docker image.
 This process will install all necessary dependencies, including the `paq` package from the `packaging/` directory.

 ```bash
 docker build -t flask-paq-app .